Oil prices gain, U.S. crude little changed after inventory data

 Distillate fuels stockpiles, which include diesel and heating oil, rose by 6.2 million barrels, compared with expectations for a 613,000-barrel gain, the API data showed.

-Oil prices fell on Tuesday after U.S. President Donald Trump said progress has been made with Iran, signaling tensions could ease in the Mideast.
+Oil prices fell on Tuesday after U.S. President Donald Trump said progress has been made with Iran, signalling tensions could ease in the Mideast.

 However, Iran later denied it was willing to negotiate over its ballistic missile program, contradicting a claim by U.S. Secretary of State Mike Pompeo, and appearing to undercut Trump's statement.